mark13mark/slack-rag-server/README.md

 - `handlers/` - Slack event and command handlers
 - `services/` - AWS Bedrock service integration
 - `utils/` - Utility functions for logging, file handling, etc.

-## Differences from JavaScript Version

-This Go implementation has a few key differences from the original JavaScript version:

-1. Uses HTTP-based Event API for handling Slack events and commands
-2. Implements more comprehensive error handling
-3. Uses structured logging
-4. Returns interface{} types that can be different response structures based on the operation
-5. Uses more idiomatic Go patterns for handling Slack events